Guide to Amarone and Valpolicella wines

 What type of wine is Valpolicella?

 Valpolicella DOC is a dry red wine.
-Standard Valpolicella wine doesn’t have to be aged, and it’s typically made in a fresh unoaked style to showcase the pure character of the grapes and the terroir.
+Standard Valpolicella wine doesn’t have to be aged, and is typically made in a fresh unoaked style to showcase the pure character of the grapes and the terroir.
 A well-made Valpolicella wine bursts with aromas of fresh strawberries, raspberries and red cherries, underpinned by notes of nutmeg, cinnamon and white pepper.

 If you see the word “Superiore” next to Valpolicella (Valpolicella Superiore), this means that the wine has been aged for at least one year.
 Depending on the desired style, the winemaker can either use oak barrels, stainless steel vats or concrete tanks.
 As a result of the ageing process, the wine develops more complex notes of dried cranberries, dark chocolate and leather.